DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/targeting-users.md

 ## Overview

-This article serves to describe how to control which users receive which variation of a Feature.
+This article covers how to control which users receive which variation of a feature.
 We refer to this as "targeting" users for a variation.
-Each definition of which user receives which variation is a "targeting Rule".
+Each "targeting rule" defines which user gets which variation.

-It is possible to simply target individual users to receive specific variations, as well as create more complex rules using various pieces of user or device data.
-These rules can be used to give features to specific user groups, slowly roll out features for monitoring, or even create and test different configurations of a feature by using [multiple variables](./variables-and-variations).
+Targeting rules can be used to grant features to specific user groups, incrementally roll out features for monitoring, or create and test different feature configurations by using [multiple variables](./variables-and-variations).

 ## Creating a Targeting Rule

-To create a targeting rule, first, understand which environment you would like to create this rule for.
-[Read more about Environments here](/home/feature-management/organizing-your-flags-and-variables/environments).
-To understand the impact of turning a feature on or off in a Feature read [Turning Features On and Off](/home/feature-management/getting-started/toggling-features)
+To create a targeting rule, choose which [environment](/home/feature-management/organizing-your-flags-and-variables/environments) it should apply to.
+To learn more about the impact of turning a feature ON or OFF in a environtment, see [Turning Features On and Off](/home/feature-management/getting-started/toggling-features)

 If a feature is toggled ON for an environment, the rules defined within the environment will be followed.